Drawing Down the Moon (book): 1986 revision

 In 1986, Adler published a revised second edition of Drawing Down the Moon, much expanded with new information.
 Identifying several new trends that had occurred in American Paganism since 1979, Adler recognized that in the intervening seven years, U.S. Pagans had become increasingly self-aware of Paganism as a movement, something which she attributed to the increasing number of Pagan festivals.

 One reviewer noted that the alterations made for the 1986 edition "often creates a vivid contrast with events and persons first described in 1979."

 1996 revision

+In the 1996 third edition, Adler added over 150 pages of new material to reflect seven years of growth and change in the Pagan movement: